Panji-Utama/Panji-Utama/README.md

 ## About Me

 - 🎓 I am an undergraduate Software Engineering student at Telkom University.
-- 💻 Aspiring to be a professional fullstack developer, currently more inclined towards backend development.
+- 💻 Aspiring to be a professional fullstack developer, currently more inclined towards Front-end Development.
 - 🏋️‍♂️ I enjoy working out and staying fit.
 - 📚 Always eager to learn and explore new technologies.